 A decorative napkin holder cleverly repurposed to hold a wallet, pairs nicely with a leather tray and jewelry tree to keep personal accessories at fingertips.

-Bureau-style drawers are outfitted with fabric-covered drawer organizers keep underclothing tidy.
+Bureau-style drawers are outfitted with fabric-covered drawer organizers that keep underclothing tidy.
 A sachet adds a sweet scent.

 Multiple sections with hanging bars are positioned on both sides of the closet to accommodate hanging shirts and other short length apparel.
 Baskets slipped into open shelving hold folded items, and undergarments stash privately in canvas drawers.
-Shoes are within easy reach -- either from a slanted wire shoe shelf or in see-through storage boxes.
+Shoes are within easy reach—either from a slanted wire shoe shelf or in see-through storage boxes.